unrealwork/axibase-collector/collections.md

 Item List is a collection of strings used to execute repetitive actions as part of the same job configuration.
 Such automation is more efficient than creating a different job configuration for a list of similar elements.

-List elements can be specified by typing text on the form or it by reading them from an external source such as file, URL etc.
+List elements can be specified by typing text on the form or by reading them from an external source such as file, URL etc.

 ### Configuration